fdifrison/java-data-structures/README.md

 the tail of the list, both having a null reference, respectively the previous for the head and the next for the tail.
 Thanks to the double reference we can traverse the list in both direction and insertion/deletion operation have O(1) both at the head and at the tail.

+## Stack

+Stack is an **abstract data type**, meaning that it defines a behavior that the algorithmic implementation must satisfy.
+The stack is based on the **LIFO** principle: **L**ast **I**tem to be added is the **F**irst item to go **O**ut.
+The main operation that has to define are **pop()** to get and remove the last inserted item, **push()** to add an item and the **peek()** witch get the first item (the last inserted one) but without removing it.

+### Stack memory

+The stack memory is that part of the RAM that is used by the JVM to store local variable and method calls (the method's stack frame that contains the method's variables).
+When a method is executed, its corresponding method's frame is popped from the stack.
+Stack memory is small in size but fast to access.
+If the stack memory is filled than we get the infamous StackOverFlow error, meaning that there is no more space to insert other method's frame.

+### Heap memory

+The heap memory is another part of the RAM which is used by the JVM to perform dynamic allocation of memory, i.e. storing objects (while the reference, i.e. the address of the object is stored in the heap, the object itself, i.e. the reference type is stored in the stack, even if the object is created as a local variable inside a method).
+Its size is way larger than the stack but its access time is also greatly slower.
+The heap memory is freed by the JVM calling the Garbage Collector to dispose an object whenever it is not used anymore (i.e. there is no live reference to it in the stack memory).